rdegges/rdegges-blog/articles/2010/non-profit-idea-neverending-charity.md

+---
-Title: Non-Profit Idea: Neverending Charity
+title: "Non-Profit Idea: Neverending Charity"
-Date: 2010-10-15
-Tags: ideas
+date: "2010-10-15"
+tags: ["ideas"]
+slug: "non-profit-idea-neverending-charity"
-Summary: A quick non-profit idea -- what if you accepted donations, then paid out interest generated each month to a user-voted charity?
+description: "A quick non-profit idea -- what if you accepted donations, then paid out interest generated each month to a user-voted charity?"
+---

 ![Waterfall Sketch][]